abyssalen/legacy-rsfs/README.md

 # legacy-rsfs

-legacy-rsfs is a library for reading and writing data from RuneScape's legacy file system.
+This library assists in reading and modifying data from RuneScape's legacy file system.
 It aims to support the file system between the years 2005-2007.

-Currently, the library is testing against revision 317.
+This library is currently being tested against revision 317.

 ## Features